-When the UE is requesting to retrieve the location information from IP-CAN, the UE may use the DHCP option for coordinate-based geographic location of the client as specified by IETF in RFC 3825 [9] and the DHCP

-- The line identifier used by the UE with fixed broadband access may be authenticated by the IMS core.
+- When the UE is requesting to retrieve the location information from IP-CAN, the UE may use the DHCP option for coordinate-based geographic location of the client as specified by IETF in RFC 3825 [9] and the DHCP option that allows hosts to learn their civic location via DHCP, as specified in RFC 4676 [10].
+This DHCP option shall not be used by an UE on an IP-CAN using 3GPP RAT. - The line identifier used by the UE with fixed broadband access may be authenticated by the IMS core.